Kristina01111000/Drws_site/README.md

 			- does peepso change the pages numbers when new updates are made?
 	- **make sure to use peepso login and log out, not pmp login and logout**
 	- forward comment emails to him
-	- all youtube videos need to be on the matching youtube page
 	- .customclass is the class name to add a border around a group
 	- capitalize the element names everywhere
 	- wants some posts that visible always, some that are unlisted that he uses other sources